akash-network/docs/whitepapers/akt/source/04-token.md

 The primary functions of AKT are in staking (which provides security to the network), lease settlement, and in acting as a unit of measure for pricing all currencies supported by the marketplace.
 Although AKT can be used for settling transactions in the marketplace, the leases can be settled using a multitude of tokens as described in later sections of this paper.
 However, transaction fees and block rewards are denominated in AKT.
 The income stakers earn is proportional to the tokens staked and length of staking commitment.
 That said, AKT performs three main functions: Resolve, Reward, and Reserve.

 ## Resolve
-Akash relies on a blockchain where a set of validators vote on proposals.
+Akash relies on a blockchain in which a set of validators vote on proposals.
 Each proposal is weighed by the proposer’s voting power, which is the total tokens they staked and the tokens bonded to them (stakers can delegate voting power to validators).

 ## Reward
 Users of AKT stake tokens to subsidize operating and capital expenditures.
 Stakers are rewarded proportional to the number of tokens staked, the length of lockup time, and the overall tokens staked in the system.
-Lock up times can vary anywhere from one month to one year.
-Flexibility in lockup encourages stakers that stake for shorter periods (bear markets), in a self-adjusting inflationary system that is designed to optimize for lower price pressure during bear markets.
+Lockup times can vary anywhere from one month to one year.
+Flexibility in lockup encourages stakers who stake for shorter periods (bear markets), in a self-adjusting inflationary system that is designed to optimize for lower price pressure during bear markets.

 ## Reserve
-Fees on Akash can be settled using a multitude of currencies along with AKT, however, the market order book uses Akash Token (AKT) as the reserve currency of the ecosystem.
+Fees on Akash can be settled using a multitude of currencies along with AKT.
+However, the market order book uses Akash Token (AKT) as the reserve currency of the ecosystem.
 AKT provides a novel settlement option to lock in an exchange rate between AKT and the settlement currency.
 This way, providers and tenants are protected from the price volatility of AKT expected to result from its low liquidity.
 In this section, we also present a mechanism “Transaction Ordering using Consensus Weighted Median” as described in [@sec:txordering] to establish exchange rates without the need for an oracle.

 # Settlement and Fees {#sec:settlement}

-This section describes various fees the incurred by users of Akash Network.
+This section describes various fees incurred by users of Akash Network.

 ## Take Fee {#sec:take-fee}